eugenividal/Data_Analysis_and_Statistical_Inference_using_R/README.md

 Introduction
 ============

 This report is the second assessment of the **MATH5741M Statistical Theory and Methods** module.
-Its aim is to answer statistically three questions regarding a road traffic accidents dataset from 2005 collected by the UK Department for Transport.
+Its aim is to answer through statistical analysis three questions regarding a road traffic accidents dataset from 2005 collected by the UK Department for Transport.

 All the analysis has been done using **R** (programming language) and is code reproducible.
 To see the complete **R** coding process and outputs visit <https://github.com/eugenividal/Data_Analysis_and_Statistical_Inference_using_R>.